-It should be noted that the level of vibration perceived by humans, and the level of vibration that is likely to result in annoyance for some people, are magnitudes lower than the level of vibration capable of damaging structures.
-This means that vibration levels which readily comply with the cosmetic building damage criteria will likely cause annoyance and adverse reaction from building occupants who mistakenly believe that their building is sustaining damage.
+It should be noted that the level of vibration perceived by humans, and the level of vibration that is likely to result in annoyance for some people, are somewhat lower than the level of vibration capable of damaging structures.
+This means that vibration levels which readily comply with the cosmetic building damage criteria may cause annoyance and adverse reaction from building occupants who mistakenly believe that their building is sustaining damage.

-Construction vibration has only been assessed against the limits of Table 3-4 which relate to the avoidance of potential cosmetic building damage.
-Potential exceedances of the amenity criteria will be considered when assessing the construction vibration effect on nearby receivers.
+Therefore, construction vibration has only been assessed against the limits of section 3.2.2.2 which relate to the avoidance of potential building damage.
+Potential exceedances of the amenity criteria will be considered when assessing the construction vibration effect on nearby receptors.
 However, it is recommended that the limits relating to human comfort detailed in Table 3-3 should be used as trigger for communication and consultation and should be included in the construction management plan.